Inhibitory postsynaptic potential: Factors

 The size of the neuron can also affect the inhibitory postsynaptic potential.
 Simple temporal summation of postsynaptic potentials occurs in smaller neurons, whereas in larger neurons larger numbers of synapses and ionotropic receptors as well as a longer distance from the synapse to the soma enables the prolongation of interactions between neurons.

-Inhibitory molecules
+Inhibitory neurotransmitters

 GABA is a very common neurotransmitter used in IPSPs in the adult mammalian brain and retina.
-GABA receptors are pentamers most commonly composed of three different subunits (α, β, γ), although several other subunits (δ,ε, θ, π, ρ) and conformations exist.
-The open channels are selectively permeable to chloride or potassium ions (depending on the type of receptor) and allow these ions to pass through the membrane.
-If the electrochemical potential of the ion is more negative than that of the action potential threshold then the resultant conductance change that occurs due to the binding of GABA to its receptors keeps the postsynaptic potential more negative than the threshold and decreases the probability of the postsynaptic neuron completing an action potential.
-Glycine molecules and receptors work much in the same way in the spinal cord, brain, and retina.
+Glycine molecules and their receptors work much in the same way in the spinal cord, brain, and retina.

 Inhibitory receptors

 There are two types of inhibitory receptors:

 Ionotropic receptors

 Ionotropic receptors (also known as ligand-gated ion channels) play an important role in inhibitory postsynaptic potentials.
 A neurotransmitter binds to the extracellular site and opens the ion channel that is made up of a membrane-spanning domain that allows ions to flow across the membrane inside the postsynaptic cell.
 This type of receptor produces very fast postsynaptic actions within a couple of milliseconds of the presynaptic terminal receiving an action potential.
 These channels influence the amplitude and time-course of postsynaptic potentials as a whole.

+Ionotropic GABA receptors (GABAA receptors) are pentamers most commonly composed of three different subunits (α, β, γ), although several other subunits (δ,ε, θ, π, ρ) and conformations exist.
+The open channels are selectively permeable to chloride or potassium ions (depending on the type of receptor) and allow these ions to pass through the membrane.
+If the electrochemical potential of the ion is more negative than that of the action potential threshold then the resultant conductance change that occurs due to the binding of GABA to its receptors keeps the postsynaptic potential more negative than the threshold and decreases the probability of the postsynaptic neuron completing an action potential.

 Ionotropic GABA receptors are used in binding for various drugs such as barbiturates (Phenobarbital, pentobarbital), steroids, and picrotoxin.
 Benzodiazepines (Valium) bind to the α and γ subunits of GABA receptors to improve GABAergic signaling.
 Alcohol also modulates ionotropic GABA receptors.